 How can leaders bring this about?

 - Involve youth in worship and especially in worship leading.
-Do some of the “youth songs” in the “adult” worship times.
+Skillfully introduce young worshipers to the songs of history and skillfully use the songs of the day to enrich the lives of older worshipers.
 Use young singers and players in the main services.

 - Expand the opportunities for singers and instrumentalists.
 Choirs and orchestra may temporarily be out of fashion, but they will still unite the generations if we are smart enough to let them.